postsharp/Metalama.Documentation/conceptual/deployment/installing.md

 > Metalama requires [a target framework that supports .NET Standard 2.0](xref:requirements#target-frameworks).

 To create new aspects, we suggest that you use Visual Studio 2022 and install [Metalama Tools for Visual Studio](https://marketplace.visualstudio.com/items?itemName=PostSharpTechnologies.metalama).
-This extension adds syntax highlighting to aspect code (as seen in the examples in this documentation) and can be of great help, especially if you are just getting started with Metalama.
+This extension adds syntax highlighting for aspect code (as shown in the examples in this documentation) and can be of great help, especially if you are just getting started with Metalama.

 ## What's next?